abserari/dram-spec/README.md

 4. Automated failover: With support for automated failover, organizations can reduce the risk of downtime and ensure that applications remain available in the event of a disaster, improving the overall resilience of the system.

 ## Why
 The current challenge in disaster recovery is the high cost and limited effectiveness of unified solutions that attempt to backup all applications and data indiscriminately.
 This Application-centric approach reduces storage and bandwidth requirements, speeds up backup and recovery times, and enables finer-grained control over the recovery process, improving accuracy and reliability.
+And the most important, for application it's should not transparent.

 ## Spec